kwbonds/crudeoil_products/Readme.md

     ## $BIC
     ## [1] -2.085165

-So we see from above that the AR1 parameter is significant as the p.value is zero.
+We can see from above, the AR1 parameter is significant as the p.value is zero.
 Also, we note to AIC and BIC for comparison with subsequent models.
 We want these to be as small as possible.

 Let's try adding a parameter and see if that improves things?
 We are looking for the Akaike Information Criterion (AIC) and the Bayesian Information Criterion (BIC) to judge the strength of the model.
+The lower these values the more information is captured.

 ``` r
 ar_sim_x_2 <- sarima(crude_oil_returns, p = 2, d = 1, q = 0)